BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Eje Cafetero if I want perfect coffee-growing weather and fewer crowds?
+When is the absolute best time to visit the Eje Cafetero if I want to experience the coffee harvest?

-Beyond the famous coffee tours, what's a unique experience you'd recommend in the Eje Cafetero?
+Beyond the famous coffee farms, what's a unique experience I shouldn't miss in the Eje Cafetero?

-What's the deal with altitude sickness in the Eje Cafetero?
-Should I be worried?
+What's the deal with the altitude?
+Should I be worried about altitude sickness?

-Most of the popular coffee fincas and towns like Salento are at moderate altitudes (around 1,700-2,000 meters), so severe altitude sickness is uncommon for most travelers.
-However, if you plan to venture higher, say towards Nevado del Ruiz, take it easy on your first day, stay hydrated, and avoid alcohol.
-Listening to your body is key, and most people adjust quickly to the thinner air.
+Most of the popular Eje Cafetero towns like Salento and Filandia are at moderate altitudes, around 1,700-2,000 meters (5,500-6,500 feet), so severe altitude sickness is uncommon.
+However, it's always wise to take it easy on your first day, stay hydrated, and avoid heavy meals and alcohol.
+Drinking 'agua de panela' (sugarcane water) is a local remedy that can help.

-Are there any local customs or etiquette I should be aware of when visiting coffee farms or interacting with locals?
+Are there any specific cultural etiquette tips I should be aware of when visiting coffee farms or interacting with locals?

 What is the cheapest month to visit Eje Cafetero, Colombia?